 Metro Sports Facility, Taiwhanga Rehia, will be the largest aquatic and indoor recreation and leisure venue of its kind in New Zealand, accessible to people of all ages and abilities.

+The Christchurch Central Recovery Plan identified the need for a world-class venue and centre of sporting excellence, accessible to people of all ages, abilities and sporting skills.
 The Metro Sports Facility will provide an aquatic and indoor recreation and sport facility catering for the day-to-day needs of the leisure, sporting, recreational, education and high performance sporting communities in Canterbury.

 A recent review of the design for Christchurch’s Metro Sports Facility has identified savings of more than $50 million.
 This has cleared the way for work on the long-awaited project to proceed.
 The revised design has the support of the sporting codes and will also result in operational savings over the life of the facility, which means it will cost ratepayers less to run in the long term.
 Read more on Newsline.